rajat1401/circleci-orb-microscanner/README.md

 ```

 ## Viewing Scan Results
-By default the MicroScanner will pass a `0` for a passing scan (that is, a scan that has no high ranking vulnerabilities) and a `4` for a failing scan.
+By default, the MicroScanner will pass a `0` for a passing scan (that is, a scan that has no high ranking vulnerabilities) and a `4` for a failing scan.
 This `4` of course stops the CircleCi process.

 A report is created upon a failed scan.
 This is linked to within the CircleCi as an artifact.
 Navigate to the artifact tab in the CircleCi dashboard for viewing this report.

 <p align="left">
   <img alt="View Scan Results" src="https://github.com/aquasecurity/circleci-orb-microscanner/blob/master/images/scanReport.png">
 </p>